Latvia in the Eurovision Song Contest 2019: Final

 The final took place on 16 February 2019.
 The eight entries that qualified from the semi-finals competed.
-The song with the highest number of votes based on the combination of votes from a jury panel and the Latvian public, "That Night" performed by Carousel, was declared the winner.
+The song with the highest number of votes based on the combination of votes from a jury panel and the public, "That Night" performed by Carousel, was declared the winner.
 In addition to the performances of the competing entries, the show featured guest performances by singers Patrisha and VIŅA.